Arnoques/photo-autosort/README.md

 -------
 1. make a root folder, with no pictures
-2. make one subfolder for each camera, with all its pictures When you execute this script, it creates a list of pictures with its timestamp (DateTimeOriginal) in the root folder and a playlist to see the order in which the pictures will be sorted.
+2. make one subfolder for each camera, with all its pictures
+3. When you execute the first part of the script, it creates a list of pictures with its timestamp (DateTimeOriginal) in the root folder and a playlist to see the order in which the pictures will be sorted.

 The playlist can be seen with, for example, the following command line:
 $feh --full-screen --auto-zoom --quiet --hide-pointer --filelist playlist.txt or any other program that allows a playlist of pictures.

-After verifying that the order is fine, execute the second part of the script.
+4. After verifying that the order is fine, execute the second part of the script.
 It will *NOT* touch your original pictures, just make a copy of them.

-If the order is wrong, make a "delay.txt" file in each desired subfolder with the timeshift of the camera (format is yyyy:MM:dd hh:mm:ss).
-This time will be added to all pictures in that subfolder.
+5. If the order is wrong, make a "delay.txt" file in each desired subfolder with the timeshift of the camera (format is yyyy:MM:dd hh:mm:ss).
+This time will be added to all pictures in that subfolder when you execute again the first part of the script.

 Requirements
 ------------